Stuart Little 2: Box office

+The film had an opening weekend gross of $15.1 million, ranking in second place narrowly behind Road to Perdition.
+The domestic total was $65 million and the worldwide total was $170 million against an estimated production budget of $120 million, less than its predecessor.

 Critical reception

 On review aggregator Rotten Tomatoes, the film holds an approval rating of 81% based on 124 reviews, with an average score of 6.90/10.
 The critical consensus reads, "Stuart Little 2 is a sweet, visually impressive sequel that provides wholesome entertainment for kids."
 On Metacritic, the film has a weighted average score of 66 out of 100 based on 29 reviews, indicating "generally favorable reviews".
 Audiences surveyed by CinemaScore gave the film an average grade of "A" on an A+ to F scale.